smoeding/puppet-bind/README.md

 ### What bind affects

 The module manages the `named` process and related service files.
 It also managed the configuration and zone files.
 On Debian and Ubuntu these files are below the `/etc/bind`, `/var/lib/bind` and `/var/cache/bind` directories.
-The module uses a multi-level directory tree below `/var/lib/bind` to separate primary and secondary zone files.
+The module uses a multi-level directory tree below `/var/lib/bind` and `/var/cache/bind` to separate primary and secondary zone files.

 ### Setup Requirements